 Are King Charles Cavaliers high maintenance?

 No. Besides their intelligence and docile nature, Cavalier King Charles Spaniels are one of the most low-maintenance dog breeds.
 Just like every dog, they need companionship for overall happiness, training for discipline, exercise for movement, and health for long lives.
 Their grooming routine requires a bath and a trim only a few times a year.
 Even though they are a long-haired dog breed, they are also non-shedding and hypoallergenic dogs.
 To prevent painful tangles and mats, you need to brush their coats out at least once a week.
+Regular grooming helps to watch for signs of any health issues.

 More on Training